brokencube/hodgepodge/README.md

 Current dependancies:
 * PHP 5.5+

-Dependancies for specific functionality
+Soft dependancies for specific functionality
 * Memcached or PEAR Cache_Lite (For caching)
+* Imagick extension (For image processing class)
 * brokencube/Automatorm (For database session functionality)
-* Imagick extension (For image processing class)
+* Smarty (For default templating code)

 Various things still missing from the library - it gets updated as I need new features, or find bugs that are actively affecting me.